-The Chatten Curriculum funnel (Communication
+The Chatten Curriculum funnel Communication

 Pupils will continue to grow their repertoire of functional communication including commenting, making jokes, gaining attention, and chatting to adults and peers.
 Pupils will begin working on early reading skills including phonics were appropriate.
 Pupils who reach this stage and have all prior skills may benefit from a different placement.
-Reading and writing skills will likely have a great focus on skills needed for real life.
-For example receptively identify community-based signs, reading instructions at an appropriate level and in some very specific circumstances using computers to fill in forms or look for directions.
-Pupils will understand language associated with internal work experience and accessing the community.
+In addition to the skills developed in KS3&4 pupils will develop understanding of vocational language (written and spoken) given by an employer in the community.

-In SEND Key Stages 3 and 4, students with established functional communication skills advance beyond basic requests, evolving into more sophisticated expressive capabilities.
-They delve into articulate commentary on their surroundings, posing intricate questions, and engaging in nuanced interactions with both peers and adults.
+Students with well-established functional communication skills progress beyond fundamental requests, delving into advanced expressive capabilities.
+They refine their ability to provide insightful commentary on their environment, pose sophisticated questions, and engage in nuanced interactions with peers and adults.
 Social communication continues to mature, encompassing refined greetings and farewells.
-Progressively, students adeptly navigate complex timetables and comprehend intricate verbal instructions, enhancing their participation in diverse activities.
-Additionally, they hone their labelling skills, articulating responses verbally or through augmented communication method.
+Students adeptly navigate intricate timetables and comprehend complex verbal instructions, enhancing their independent participation in diverse activities.
+Furthermore, they master nuanced labelling skills, articulating responses verbally or through augmented communication methods.
+Pupils will be able to make choices and their preferences around Post 19 transitions.
 Pupils will be able to make choices and show a preference for vocational profiling.

-Pupils will actively use at least one form of functional communication which enables them to access age appropriate activities in the community and in school.
+Pupils will actively use at least one form of functional communication which enables them to interact with members of the school and local community.
 Pupils will have needs met through a functional system of communication that is consistent, always available, frequently used and effective.
-They will be able to use this system with support in other settings.
-They will start to follow simple one step and two step functional instructions and begin learning to copy simple physical actions and sounds of others.
+They will be able to use this system in other settings.
+They will follow simple two step functional instructions in a range of setting including the community and copy simple physical actions and sounds of others.
 They follow a simple timetable (NOW NEXT, THEN)

 The pupil learns to communicate a basic preference usually through a generalised MAND such as 'My way' and begin to tolerate longer delays in these mands being honoured.
 They begin to request using a small number of less generalised mands.
+These skills are generalised into community settings.